Azure APIM v2 vs Classic: What Changed and What Breaks

 The Bottom Line

 The move to APIM v2 is the right direction.
 Faster deployments, better scaling, and a cleaner networking model are all wins.
-But it isn’t a drop-in replacement - especially for enterprises running APIM in internal mode with VNet injection.
+But it isn’t a drop-in replacement, especially for enterprises running APIM in internal mode with VNet injection.

 Looking for Azure architecture guidance?